tulz-app/frontroute/README.md

 ### A more complicated use case

-If you wanted to get some data from the back—end before rendering a page, you could use `completeN`.
+If you wanted to get some data from the back-end before rendering a page, you could use `completeN`.
-Also, this will prevent "this" action from taking effect when the call to the back—end returns after the route has changed and another "complete" is in effect.
+Also, this will prevent "this" action from taking effect when the call to the back-end returns after the route has changed and another "complete" is in effect.

 For example, let's say we want to be displaying a "loading" screen while the data is being requested and after that — the actual page.